rackerlabs/docs-server-virt/docs/manage-your-virtual-machine/manage-vdisk.rst

 To expand a vDisk, create a Rackspace Technology ticket that includes the following information:

-* The name of the VM.
+* The name of the VM
-* The vDisk number.
+* The vDisk number
-* The current vDisk size and the amount of space you want to add.
+* The current vDisk size and the amount of space you want to add
 * If Rackspace Technology manages the OS, include the drive letter or partition.